 1. Requirements for Settlement or Termination Agreements

-Under the Workplace Transparency Act, any settlement or termination agreement related to alleged unlawful employment practices is valid only if the employee, former employee or prospective employee:
+Under the Workplace Transparency Act, any settlement or termination agreement related to alleged unlawful employment practices that includes promises of confidentiality related to the alleged unlawful employment practices is valid only if the employee, former employee or prospective employee:

 - Has 21 calendar days to consider the agreement, and 7 days to revoke it after execution;